BROWSER-COIN/BROSER-COIN/README.md

     * `404` for some endpoints in case there's no results (this behavior is deprecated), also if you're requesting non-existing endpoint
     * `402`, `429`, `435`, `436`, or `437` if any limit on the number or complexity of requests is exceeded (see [the list of limits](#link_M05), and please [contact us](#link_M05) if you'd like to increase them) — your IP address will be unblocked automatically after some time
     * `430`, `434`, or `503` if your IP address is temporarily blocked
-    * `500` or `503` in case of a server error (it makes sense to wait and repeat the same request or open a ticket at https://github.com/Blockchair/Blockchair.Support/issues/new or write to <info@blockchair.com>)
+    * `500` or `503` in case of a server error (it makes sense to wait and repeat the same request or open a ticket at https://github.com//.Support/issues/new or write to <info@.com>)
   * `context.error` — error description in the case there's an error
-  * `context.state` — number of the latest known block (e.g., for all requests to endpoints connected to the Bitcoin blockchain this will yield the latest block number for Bitcoin).
+  * `context.state` — number of the latest known block (e.g., for all requests to endpoints connected to the Bitcoin  this will yield the latest block number for Bitcoin).
 For example, it may be useful to calculate the number of network сonfirmations, or correctly iterate trough the results using `?offset=`.
 Not returned if the request has failed.
   * `context.state_layer_2` — the latest block number for which our engine has processed second layer (e.g. ERC-20) transactions.
 If it's less than the block id in your current environment (e.g. block id of a transaction you requested), it makes sense to repeat the request after some time to retrieve second layer data.
 With our current architecture it always equals to `context.state`, but that may change in future.
   * `context.results` — contains the number of found results (dashboard and raw endpoints)
   * `context.limit` — applied limit to the number of results (the default one or user set in the `?limit=` query section)